-- □ batch mode and noninteractive mode □ stops processing the current macro and DATA step and writes an error message to the SAS log.
-Data sets can contain an incomplete number of observations or no observations, depending on when SAS encountered the %ABORT macro statement. \Box sets the OBS= system option to 0. □ continues limited processing of the remainder of the SAS job, including executing macro statements, executing system option statements, and syntax checking of program statements. □ creates output data sets for subsequent DATA and PROC steps with no observations. □ windowing environment □ stops processing the current macro and DATA step □ creates a data set that contains the observations that are processed before the %ABORT macro statement is encountered □ prints a message to the log that an %ABORT macro statement terminated the DATA step □ continues processing any DATA or PROC steps that follow the %ABORT macro statement. - stops processing the current macro and DATA step.
+- □ stops processing the current macro and DATA step and writes an error message to the SAS log.
+Data sets can contain an incomplete number of observations or no observations, depending on when SAS encountered the %ABORT macro statement. - $\Box$ sets the OBS= system option to 0. - □ continues limited processing of the remainder of the SAS job, including executing macro statements, executing system option statements, and syntax checking of program statements. - $\square$ windowing environment - $\hfill\square$ stops processing the current macro and DATA step - $\hfill\square$ creates a data set that contains the observations that are processed before the %ABORT macro statement is encountered - $\hfill\square$ prints a message to the log that an %ABORT macro statement terminated the DATA step - $\Box$ interactive line mode - □ stops processing the current macro and DATA step.
 Any further DATA steps or procedures execute normally.